jw/stilus/docs/diff/stilus.rst

 --print, -p              Print css even when streaming to output --prefix, -P [prefix]    Prefix all css classes by <prefix>
---include, -I <path>     Add <path> to the lookup paths list --version, -V            Show the version
+--include, -I <path>     Add <path> to the lookup paths list --hoist-atrules          Move @import and @charset to the top --version, -V            Show the version
 ======================== ===========================================